1 in 3 adults in the workforce are in the age group of 18 to34, making millennials the largest generation today.

-Some donor management software do combine communication along with data tracking.
+Some donor management tools do combine communication along with data tracking.
 For instance, GiveCentral allows you to send customized messages and emails.
 However, to truly make the communicaiton personal, you need more channels – like texts and phone calls.
 Having a call center software or a mass texting tool (or CallHub, that combines both), can help.

 Integrating your donor management software and your communication tool helps you communicate better.
 In this way, your existing donors can be made to feel special and the bond would only get stronger.

 Related reading: Texting for donor retention